DanieleErcoli243/html-css-boolando/README.md

 Boolando
-This project is about a page from an e-commerce.
+This project is about a static page from an e-commerce.
 The aim was to show a different picture on hover.
+The header is in position fixed.
+I created it to practice with css, focusing on position and some effects on hover.
-I created it by using vanilla html and css.
+I've been using vanilla html and css.

 Ciao Ragazzi,